w3c/wot/TF-TD/Tutorial.md

 Per default, a subset of XML Schema simple data types are supported which includes string, int, float, byte, short, boolean, unsignedByte, unsignedShort, unsignedInt, and hexBinary (=byte array).

-An input or output data field can be assigned empty which is equivalent to 'void' or 'null'.
+An input or output data field can be assigned as empty which is equivalent to 'void' or 'null'.

 ### Property